maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 A task can decide to sleep but something then is needed to wake it up.
 We should also consider that multiple tasks can wait for some event to occur.

-A wait queue (of type [`wait_queue_head`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/wait.h#L37) is implemented for this purpose as a list of tasks waiting for some events to occur.
+A wait queue of type [`wait_queue_head`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/wait.h#L37) is implemented for this purpose as a doubly linked list of tasks waiting for some events to occur.
 It allows tasks to be notified when those events occur by referencing the wait queue, generally from what generates the event itself.

 ### Sleep

-A task can put itself to sleep in the kernel similar with what does the [`wait`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L18) syscall:
+A task can put itself to sleep in the kernel similar to what does the [`wait`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L18) syscall:
 - create a wait queue via the [`DECLARE_WAIT_QUEUE_HEAD()`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/wait.h#L61) macro
 - add the task itself to it via [`add_wait_queue()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L18) function call
 - set its state to [interruptible](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L84) / [uninterruptible](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L85) via [`prepare_to_wait()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L261).
 If task is set interruptible signals can wakes it up.